Last updated: May 28, 2019

 B2/cafelog version 0.6 was released in 2001.
 After that, Michel Valdrighi continued his development work.
 Throughout 2002, he worked on created b2/cafelog version 1.0.
 And then, suddenly, in December of that year, he vanished.

 Valdrighi's disappearance caused concern within the b2/cafelog user community.
-Many were personally concerned.
-But there was a more general concern that there was no developer support.
-There was already a sizable user base for the blogging platform.
+Many were personally worried.
+But there was a more general concern: there was already a sizable user base for the blogging platform, and there was suddenly no developer support.

 Michel Valdrighi reappeared in May 2003.
 He explained that things hadn't been going well for him, "I am still jobless...
 This is the cause of much troubles in my personal life."